What LSAT Score Do You Need For Harvard Law?

 That said, numbers are still the best way to predict success, even at Harvard.
 Here, as elsewhere, having an LSAT at the 75th percentile is the best way to be reasonably sure of admission provided your GPA is high enough.
 Looking at data from the last cycle on LawSchoolNumbers.com, it seems that applicants with a 175 were consistently getting in even with GPAs as low as 3.65.
-I expect Harvard’s 75th percentile LSAT score to stay at 175 during the 2013-2014 application cycle in spite of the fact that applications to law school are still dropping, even at Harvard.
+I expect Harvard’s 75th percentile LSAT score to stay at 175 for the foreseeable future.
+Harvard managed to maintain their LSAT/GPA numbers throughout the recent dip in law school applicants.

-If you hope to have a good result applying to Harvard Law with a GPA around the 25th percentile of 171, you want to have a GPA of 3.85 or better.
+If you hope to have a good result when applying to Harvard Law with an LSAT score around the 25th percentile of 171, then you want to have a GPA of 3.85 or better.
 If all this seems daunting, it is only what could be expected of one of the most selective and prestigious law schools in the country.
 The Harvard name commands universal respect and probably exceeds Yale Law School in its reputation among lay people, so it is no surprise that they cull from the strongest applicants to law schools in a given year.